Scientists have taken a new approach to creating coatings that heal themselves when they are damaged.

 But this problem could be overcome by making a coating with self-healing properties.
 Such self-healing materials mimic living organisms that can repair their tissues.

-Functional molecules - for example "hydrophobic" molecules that repel water and dirt - can be coated onto the surfaces of products.
+Functional molecules - for example Stain-shedding coating gets tough - can be coated onto the surfaces of products.

 Prof de With and his team found that by attaching these molecules on the end of polymer "stalks" and mixing these throughout the coating, any that are removed by scratches are replaced by a new, self-orientating layer.

 The result is that any coating, such as an antibacterial layer, would be "self-repairing" after small amounts of damage, as the molecular chains just below the damaged layer re-cover the surface.

 The researchers were keen to stress that their work could prolong the life of functional surfaces and plan to develop the technology with industry partners.